 The best way the Nasca lines are presented to visitors is written by the BBC (British Broadcasting Corporation) on its web page;

-In the desert of southern Peru, giant etchings of spiders, whales, people, and trapezoids stretching across 450sqkm have adorned the landscape for 2,000 years.
+In the southern Peruvian desert, giant etchings of spiders, whales, people, and trapezoids stretching across 450sqkm have adorned the landscape for 2,000 years.

-Preserved by the hot sun and a dry climate, the Nasca Lines have been embedded with mystery ever since the Nasca civilization collapsed around 600 AD.
+Preserved naturally by the hot sun and a dry climate, the Nasca Lines have been embedded with mystery ever since the Nazca culture collapsed around 600 AD.

-The ancient Nascas scratched their drawings into the sand by digging away at the dark stones that covered the surface.
+The ancient Nascas scratched their drawings into the sand by removing rocks from the desert soil.

 The manmade wonder resulted from a collection of shapes and pictures only discernable from great heights—the question of why has lingered over these images for centuries.